- Describe how genetics and the environment affect intelligence

 - Describe common learning disabilities

 A young girl, born of teenage parents, lives with her grandmother in rural Mississippi.
 They are poor—in serious poverty—but they do their best to get by with what they have.
 She learns to read when she is just 3 years old.
 As she grows older, she longs to live with her mother, who now resides in Wisconsin.
 She moves there at the age of 6 years.
-At 9 years of age, she is raped.
+At 9 years of age, she is sexually assaulted.
 During the next several years, several different male relatives repeatedly molest her.
 Her life unravels.
 She turns to drugs and sex to fill the deep, lonely void inside her.
 Her mother then sends her to Nashville to live with her father, who imposes strict behavioral expectations upon her, and over time, her wild life settles once again.
 She begins to experience success in school, and at 19 years old, becomes the youngest and first African-American female news anchor (“Dates and Events,” n.d.).
 The woman—Oprah Winfrey—goes on to become a media giant known for both her intelligence and her empathy.

 High Intelligence: Nature or Nurture?